mozilla/appmaker/README.md

 ```

-sample.env is the bare minimum needed to run appmaker.
+sample.env is the required values needed to run appmaker.
 It contains:

 ```
 MONGO_URL: The URI for your mongod instance and database, for example mongodb://localhost/appmakerdev (or whatever your database is named)